-According to Federal HIPAA compliance regulations, a Business Associate Agreement (BAA) needs to be customized and agreed upon for any third-party work being done for a healthcare provider.
-The following agreement is based on IT services being provided to your organization, office, or business by Iowa City Tech (ICT).
+According to Federal HIPAA compliance regulations, a Business Associate Agreement (BAA) needs to be established for any third-party work being done for a healthcare provider.
+Such agreements usually address the handling of actual patient records.

 By typing your name below, as the business owner or authorized agent, your digital signature conveys that you have read the above agreement and accept its terms.